MicrosoftLearning/mslearn-ai-sims/Instructions/Labs/04-explore-vision.md

 1. View the analyzed image, in which any detected people or animals are highlighted.
 1. View the other thumbnails to see the objects detected in them.

-> **Note**: The applications used in this exercise are *simulations* - there are no actual AI computer vision service behind it.
+> **Note**: The applications used in this exercise are *simulations* - there are no actual AI computer vision service behind them.
 However, it's based on real capabilities you can implement with [Azure AI Foundry](https://azure.microsoft.com/products/ai-foundry/){:target="_blank"}; and in particular, the [Azure AI Vision](https://azure.microsoft.com/products/ai-services/ai-vision/){:target="_blank"} service.